 The system de-multiplexes data from two channels of 1.78GB/s.
 It separates each channel into eight streams of sFPDP data at rates up to 223MB/s.
 From there, the sFPDP data is routed to the appropriate Vortex recording engine.
 Each of the 16 recording engines is equipped with one sFPDP input port, a fibre channel PMC module and three 4GB memory PMC modules

 By promoting modular and scalable use of recording engines, this configuration achieves desired bandwidth.
 The recording engines store the sFPDP data in memory until the complete 192GB snapshot is recorded, or the operator stops recording.

 The recording engine outputs the data from memory through the fibre channel link to the SAN.
 The fibre channel provides unprecedented flexibility and scalability for storage architecture.
-A 192GB snapshot can be dumped from memory to a 2U 14-disk JBOD in 10 minutes.
+A 192GB snapshot can be dumped from memory to a JBOD in 10 minutes.
 Dump time can be significantly reduced by adding JBODs.